tjebo/eye/cran-comments.md

 * `clean_va` returns numeric vector if all entries are numeric
 * removed functions va_dissect() and which_va_dissect()

-### Documentation
-* Add CITATION file (add inst folder)
-* Add URLs to the description file, including bug report field
-* Update documentation eye.Rd and in the vignette about removed data sets.
-* add more details to recodeye() documentation
-* Update description field in DESCRIPTION
-* Update import field description: add package "eyedata"

 ### Data sets
 * Removed data set amd - this will be now part of the dedicated ophthalmic data set package "eyedata" (currently in submission to CRAN)
 * removed data set 'va_quali'

-## Test environments
-* local OS X install, R 4.0.0
-* ubuntu Ubuntu 16.04 (on travis-ci), R 4.0.0
-* win-builder (devel and release), R 4.0.0
-* R-hub

-## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.

-## Downstream dependencies
-There are currently no downstream dependencies for this package.